 Following a national solicitation, the Center for Court Innovation and the U.S. Department of Justice’s Bureau of Justice Assistance have selected four criminal courts to participate in a procedural justice assessment in the fall of 2015.
-The assessments will be conducted at no cost to the jurisdictions.
 The jurisdictions are:

 - Essex County Superior Court (Salem, Mass.)

 - 5th Judicial District of Pennsylvania (Allegheny County, Penn.)

 - Multnomah County Circuit Court (Ore.)

 Each site has committed to examining local operations in an effort to advance procedural justice locally and nationally.

 - During a speech at the Community Policing Roundtable in Pittsburgh, U.S. Attorney General Lorreta E. Lynch highlights a collaboration between the Justice Department’s Bureau of Justice Assistance and the Center for Court Innovation to conduct a procedural justice assessment in Allegheny County courts.

 - Judge Alex Calabrese of the Red Hook Community Justice Center joins Latino USA to discuss the Justice Center's emphasis on procedural justice.